alphagov/slimmer/README.md

 **Debug logging**

-By default if you pass in a logger with its log level set to debug, slimmer will dup this logger and reduce the level to info.
+By default if you pass in a logger with its log level set to `debug`, slimmer will dup this logger and reduce the level to `info`.
 (Slimmer's debug logging is very noisy).
 To prevent this, set the `enable_debugging` option to true.  e.g. for Rails:

     YourApp::Application.configure do
       config.slimmer.enable_debugging = true